manudevelopia/game-poc-go/README.md

 - Move the character on the screen.
   - Learn about coordinate axes and their position on the screen.
   - Move up-down-left-right by x-y change values.
+  - Set limits on the screen to avoid character going out from the screen.